Info for local councilsTanya Ha

 Dozens of libraries have run successful and popular National Science Week events, such as:

 - author talks on science topics, such as climate change or local flora and fauna

 - ‘Dive into the Dewey Decimal’s 500s and 600s’ talks, with people sharing their favourite titles from the science, technology and engineering aisles.

-- This year, Sutherland Shire Library will be hosting ANSTO’s Future Vision Quiz.
+- Last year, Sutherland Shire Library hosted ANSTO’s Future Vision Quiz.

 - In 2016, Sunshine Coast Council held a wind-up LED light workshop at Caloundra Regional Gallery.
 Read a media story about the event.